SaiLikith14/ML_Algorithms/README.md

 # Machine Learning Algorithms

-Machine Learning Algorithms: A No-Nonsense Guide
+Machine Learning Algorithms: A No-Nonsense Guide.

 Alright, folks!
 You want to understand these ML algorithms without drowning in jargon?
 This guide is for you.
 No fluff—just the what, how, pros, cons, and where you’ll see them in action.